Silver Shoes: Return to Oz

 In Return to Oz (1985), the Ruby Slippers are used once again.
 In this movie, the slippers have more power than simply transporting people.
 They allow the Nome King to conquer Oz and turn every one in the Emerald City to stone.
 Dorothy later uses the shoes to reverse this process.
 This extra power is due to the fact the slippers replace the Nome King's Magic Belt.
 In the original draft of the script, the Nome King had refashioned the slippers into the actual Magic Belt from the novels.
 Upon his death, they reverted into the form of slippers.
 This was cut from the final filming of the movie.

 The Muppets' Wizard of Oz

 In The Muppets' Wizard of Oz (2005), the Silver Shoes are portrayed as sparkling, bejeweled, glittery Manolo Blahnik high-heels.
 The laws of ownership are again displayed in that the Witch of the West tries to cut off Dorothy's feet to obtain the shoes.
 Once again the shoes remain on Dorothy's feet when she arrives home.

+Wicked

+In Wicked (2024), the Silver Shoes are portrayed as the prized possessions of Nessarose Thropp, the younger sister of Elphaba.
+They were designed by costumer Paul Tazewell.